- Search The Registry

 *Bennie Thompson was born on this date in 1948.
 He is a Black politician serving as the U.S. representative for Mississippi.
 His district includes most of Jackson and is the only majority-black district in the state.
-It is about 275 miles long, 180 miles wide, and borders the Mississippi River.
+It is about 275 miles long and 180 miles wide and borders the Mississippi River.
 The Mississippi Delta comprises most of the district.

 Bennie Gordon Thompson is a lifelong resident of Bolton, near Jackson, MS. He attended Hinds County public schools before earning a B.A. in political science from Tougaloo College in 1968 and an M.S. in educational administration from Jackson State University in 1973.
 He served as an alderman and then mayor of Bolton before being elected to the Hinds County Board of Supervisors.
 Thompson joined the House of Representatives on April 13, 1993, after Mike Espy gave up his seat to become Secretary of Agriculture.
 He won the seat again in 1994 and has been reelected 12 times.

 He became an outspoken advocate for the Gulf Coast after Hurricanes Katrina and Rita hit in 2005.
 From his position on the Homeland Security Committee, he pursued waste, fraud, and abuse in hurricane contracting.
 He called for preferences for small and Gulf Coast businesses in the recovery and rebuilding of the affected states.
 Thompson is the founding member of the bipartisan Gulf Coast Recovery & Rebuilding Caucus in the House of Representatives.
 Thompson is a liberal member of the Mississippi delegation and arguably one of the most liberal members of Congress ever to represent the state.
 He is a founding member of the Congressional Progressive Caucus.
 His legislative platform focuses mainly on homeland security, civil rights, agriculture, rural issues, equal education, and health care reform.